Our working method

-Once the design for a rubber product has been committed to paper, the production process starts at RIS.
 The manufacturing of moulded rubber products and rubber-metal connections takes place in the Netherlands (Lelystad) and Bulgaria (Kula), where the company’s machine parks house a total of 100 presses.
 In addition to the pressing facilities, departments for rubber pre-processing, metal pre-processing and product post-processing also form part of the manufacturing process.
 The moulds that shape the products are designed in Lelystad and thoroughly tested before use.

-The second step – rubber pre-processing
+The third step – rubber pre-processing

 Every rubber product is unique in terms of size and composition.
 The rubber compound is delivered to the factory as a raw material; in most cases in a form that can be used immediately for production.
 If, however, the rubber needs to be pre-processed, this is carried out in house.